 Carpenter Rocks Road, Carpenter Rocks

 Enjoy some of our pure Southern Ocean air at Bucks Bay.
-30 minutes from Mount Gambier, Carpenter Rocks little more secluded than Port MacDonnell, Carpenter Rocks is a little more secluded than Port MacDonnell.
-When visiting Bucks Bay you dog must always be on a leash.
+30 minutes from Mount Gambier, Carpenter Rocks is a little more secluded than Port MacDonnell, Carpenter Rocks is a little more secluded than Port MacDonnell.
+When visiting Bucks Bay your dog must always be on a leash.